KevinKelley/nimrod-cairo-binding/README.md

 nimrod-cairo-binding
 ====================

-Cairo graphics bindings for Nimrod language
+Cairo graphics binding for Nimrod language

 Started by running the 'c2nim' tool on the cairo.h header, then did some renaming to better fit Nimrod's style.